awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *AWS CloudFormation compatibility*: This property is similar to the `[Tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-tags)` property of an `AWS::ApiGateway::Stage` resource\.
 The Tags property in SAM consists of Key:Value pairs; in CloudFormation it consists of a list of Tag objects\.

  `TracingEnabled`   <a name="sam-api-tracingenabled"></a>
 Indicates whether active tracing with X\-Ray is enabled for the stage\.
+For more information about X\-Ray, see [Tracing user requests to REST APIs using X\-Ray](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-xray.html) in the API Gateway Developer Guide\.
 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[TracingEnabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-tracingenabled)` property of an `AWS::ApiGateway::Stage` resource\.